ppkgtmm/ppkgtmm/data.md

 - each data item can have different set of information
 - information format can vary between data items

-**:tada: use when** : data format is unpredictable or storage and processing power is not a concern
+**:sparkles: use when** : data format is unpredictable or storage and processing power is not a concern

 remarks : data integrity is opposite of data corruption or data errors